Viorel Năstase: Steaua București

 Afterwards, Năstase joined Steaua București for eight seasons.
 He took part in the club's 1971–72 European Cup Winners' Cup campaign, playing five games as the team reached the quarter-finals by eliminating Hibernians and Barcelona, scoring three goals against the latter, being eliminated after 1–1 on aggregate on the away goal rule by Bayern Munich.
 Năstase won two league titles with The Military Men in the 1975–76 and 1977–78 seasons.
 He was used by coach Emerich Jenei in 21 matches in which he scored four goals in the first season and in 12 games with six goals in the second.
 He also helped Steaua win two Cupa României, but played only in the 1976 final when Jenei sent him in the 63rd minute to replace Marcel Răducanu in the 1–0 win over CSU Galați.
 In the first round of the 1977–78 UEFA Cup, he scored once again against Barcelona, but the game ended in a 5–1 loss.
 During these years, Năstase also netted three goals in two derby draws against Dinamo București.
-On 15 September 1979, he made his last Divizia A appearance in a 2–1 away loss to Chimia Râmnicu Vâlcea, having a total of 193 matches with 86 goals scored in the competition.
+On 15 September 1979, he made his last Divizia A appearance in a 2–1 away loss to Chimia Râmnicu Vâlcea, totaling 193 matches with 86 goals in the competition.
 Năstase defected from Romania's communist regime to Switzerland where he asked for political asylum in 1979 after a game between Steaua and Young Boys Bern in the 1979–80 European Cup Winners' Cup.

 1860 Munich

 After being suspended for one year from playing football, which was a rule for players who defect from the Eastern Bloc to the West, Năstase went to play in West Germany at 1860 Munich.
 Coach Carl-Heinz Rühl wanted to throw him out of the team before the start of the season because of his drunken escapades in bars.
 He eventually made his Bundesliga debut on 2 September 1980 as Rühl used him the entire match in a 3–2 away loss to 1.
 FC Kaiserslautern.
 Năstase netted his first goal on 13 September in a 2–1 away loss to Eintracht Frankfurt, then one month later he scored once in a 3–1 defeat in the Munich derby against Bayern Munich.
 He would also score a hat-trick in a victory against Bayer Uerdingen and two doubles in a win over Schalke 04 and a loss to Arminia Bielefeld.
 He was the team's top-scorer in the 1980–81 season with 14 goals in 23 matches, partnering in the offense with Rudi Völler.
-However, in the 33rd round of the season, Năstase missed a penalty in a 0–0 draw against Hamburg, then in the following round he scored a goal in a 7–2 loss to Karlsruher after which the club was relegated.
+However, in the 33rd round of the season, Năstase missed a penalty in a 0–0 draw against Hamburg, then in the following round he scored a goal in a 7–2 loss to Karlsruher SC after which the club was relegated.
 In the same season he netted five goals in a 8–0 win over SG 05 Pirmasens in the first round of the 1980–81 DFB-Pokal.